PhilippeBekaert/hdspeconf/doc/AIOPro.md

 **Clock Source**

 Current clock source of the audio card:
-- "Master" for master mode.
+- "Master": when running the card in master clock mode.
-- "Internal" if not master but no valid external synchronisation reference if available.
+- "Internal": when not running the card in master clock mode, but no valid external synchronisation reference if available.
 - "Word Clk": word clock input.
 - "AES": AES-3 digital audio input.
 - "S/PDIF": S/PDIF digital audio input.